Standards and Guidelines Conformance

 g) End users are involved at the outset and throughout in the production and their input is actively used: Clinician and patient end users have been involved in each stage of the development and deployment of Concentric.
 Some of this work is detailed in this case study written by the Life Sciences Hub Wales.

-h) An authorised approver(s) checks that your process has been followed sufficiently before a product is approved for publicatio: The appropriate process for creation, reviewing, editing and local adaptation of content is reviewed by the deploying organisation’s Clinical Safety Officer prior to deployment, and is described within Concentric’s Clinical Safety Case Report.
+h) An authorised approver(s) checks that your process has been followed sufficiently before a product is approved for publication: The appropriate process for creation, reviewing, editing and local adaptation of content is reviewed by the deploying organisation’s Clinical Safety Officer prior to deployment, and is described within Concentric’s Clinical Safety Case Report.

 i) The date and review date of each information product are clearly stated: Content is subject to a regular review process.